EdgyEggplant/AdaptiveIS/README.md

 sim1 = ais(f,3,n=10^4)
 ```

+For this example, the function is zero-valued with a high probability (around 98.5%), so it makes sense to apply an acceleration method.
 Valid acceleration methods are "directsub", "sa", and "saa" (recommended):

 ```julia
 srand(2)